Posted on Leave a comment

 • Calming strategies

-Ginny has been researching, writing about, and supporting parents who have kids with eating disorders since 2016.
+Ginny has been researching and writing about eating disorders since 2016.
 She incorporates the principles of neurobiology and attachment parenting with a non-diet, Health At Every Size® approach to health and recovery.

 Leave a Reply